-Download the high quality version of the campervan wiring diagram
+Download the campervan wiring diagram

 How is power/electricity stored in a campervan?

-A 12v DC system
+A 12V DC system

-A 110/230v AC system
+A 110V / 230V AC system

 Solar charge controller

-To protect our solar charge controller, we add a 40a breaker to the positive cable running to the charge controller.
+To protect our solar charge controller, we add a 40A DC double pole miniature circuit breaker (MCB) to the positive cable running to the charge controller.
 A breaker is like a fuse that can be reset once it is tripped.
-You can learn about fuses and breakers in this guide.

-The last step of the solar system is running the busbars to our batteries.
-We run a single positive and negative cable from each busbar to the leisure batteries.
-I used 0AWG cable for this (Very beefy 🐮).
-Related Guide: Leisure batteries.
+The last step of the solar system is running the busbars to our leisure batteries.
+We run a single positive and negative cable from each busbar to the leisure batteries. (typically 55 mm²) cable.
+Thought I encourage you to do your own wire sizing!